anewgithubname/Juzhen/README.md

     - Tested on CUDA 11.5, Windows 11.
     - Tested it on Native Windows and WSL2.
 Results are the same.
 ## Benchmark on some CPUs/GPUs
-Benchmark using MNIST example, time collected by the built-in profilinge tool.
+Benchmark using MNIST example, time collected by the built-in profiling tool.

 ![](benchmark.png)